Turkish coal mine disaster cranks up pressure on miners, utilities

 A coal mine collapse in the U.S. state of West Virginia killed two workers this week at a facility that had "chronic compliance issues" and received numerous citations from inspectors last year.

-Last month, two more workers were killed in Australia after a supporting wall in a coal mine about 240 kilometers (150 miles) west of Sydney gave way, trapping the two men about 500 meters (1,640 feet) below the surface.
+Last month, two more workers were killed in Australia after a supporting wall in a coal mine about 240 kilometres (150 miles) west of Sydney gave way, trapping the two men about 500 metres (1,640 feet) below the surface.

 This deadly record is putting pressure on utilities from shareholders to source their coal in a more ethical and environmentally friendly way to save thousands of miners and reduce pollution.